610 W. 63rd Street,

 As the Depression set in, the Southtown Theatre would be the last massive picture palace to be built in Chicago.
-It was located on 63rd Street between Lowe and Parnell Avenues and was built and operated by the Publix Theatres chain.
+It was located on W. 63rd Street to the west of S. Wallace Avenue and was built and operated by the Publix-Balaban & Katz theatre chain.

-The theatre was designed by Rapp and Rapp and opened in December, 1931.
-There were 2,200 seats on the main floor and another 1,000 in the balcony.
+The theatre was designed by architectural firm Rapp & Rapp and opened in December, 1931 with Will Rogers in “Ambassador Bill” and Gary Cooper in “His Woman”.
+There were 2,201 seats on the main floor and another 1,000 in the balcony.
 The most incredible feature was the Flamingo Pool and fountain in the Grand Lobby which had a waterfall and live fish!

 The floor plan of the theatre reveals a twin box office set up, a grand lobby, a grand inner lobby (site of the pool), a children’s playing room, a women’s lounge, a men’s lounge, an exit lobby, grand stairs to the lobby leading to a grand foyer, a huge auditorium plus a gently raked balcony.

 There were dioramas on the mezzanine foyer which depicted well known Chicago historical events like the Great Fire of 1871.
 The 4/20 Wurlitzer organ was not original to the Southtown Theatre.
 It was moved there from the Congress Theatre in 1931 and was used only for a few years and then mostly neglected.
 It was left to deteriorate and ended up a casualty to a leaking roof.

 The Southtown Theatre finally closed in August 1958.
 It was demolished in 1991 after serving for many years as Carr’s department store and after that, a flea market.
 An interesting note—two plaster musician busts from the Southtown ended up in the restored Lake Theatre in Oak Park, IL.